Tennis Clubs in Kalamazoo & Southwest Michigan

 High School Tennis Programs in Kalamazoo & Southwest Michigan

 High school tennis in the Kalamazoo area is governed by the Michigan High School Athletic Association (MHSAA).
-Kalamazoo-area public schools compete in the Southwestern Michigan Athletic Conference (SMAC), which is organized into East and West divisions and includes Kalamazoo Central, Loy Norrix, Portage Central, Portage Northern, Mattawan, Gull Lake, Lakeshore, St. Joseph, Battle Creek Central, and Battle Creek Lakeview.
-In Michigan, MHSAA boys tennis is a fall sport and girls tennis is a spring sport, with individual and team state championships held annually.
-Division classifications (D1-D4) are set by the MHSAA and may change year to year based on enrollment.
+Kalamazoo-area public schools compete primarily in the Southwestern Michigan Athletic Conference (SMAC), which is organized into East and West divisions and includes Kalamazoo Central, Loy Norrix, Portage Central, Portage Northern, Mattawan, Gull Lake, Lakeshore, St. Joseph, Battle Creek Central, and Battle Creek Lakeview.
+In Michigan's Lower Peninsula, MHSAA boys tennis is a fall sport (practice begins in August, state finals in October at Midland Tennis Center) and girls tennis is a spring sport (practice begins in March, state finals in late May/early June).
+State tournaments are held in four divisions (D1-D4) based on school enrollment.
 Kalamazoo-area high school players benefit from one of the most tennis-rich environments in Michigan, with the USTA Boys' Nationals at Stowe Stadium providing an unmatched local standard of excellence.

 • Kalamazoo Central Maroon Giants (Kalamazoo) -- MHSAA, SMAC East -- The city's flagship Kalamazoo Public Schools program, with a storied athletic history and one of the strongest tennis traditions in the SMAC.